 At the beginning of the Covid pandemic, a departmental working group was installed to make the transfer to online education during the pandemic as smooth as possible for students and teachers.
 Theoretical lectures were transformed into online lectures.
-Practical sessions were organised on-campus as much as possible.
+Practical sessions were organised oncampus as much as possible.
 When this was not feasible, online labs were organised and home study kits were made available.
-Students struggled in the pandemic, but were, as is evident from student surveys held during the pandemic, more positive at the end of the 2020/2021 academic year than in December 2020.
-At the moment, programme management is in the process of evaluating online education to see which formats may be retained.
+The departmental working group made arrangements to facilitate students doing internships and graduation projects, as these proved especially hard to organise.
+Students struggled in the pandemic, but were, as is evident from student surveys held during the pandemic, positive about the transition to online education and online examinations.
+Currently, programme management is in the process of evaluating online education to see which formats may be retained.

 The panel is positive about the rising number of incoming students in the programme, as the demand for electrical engineers will continue to increase over the years.
-The panel endorses efforts by programme management to raise the number of Dutch students and recommends to intensify advertising the programme at Dutch high schools to attract these students.
-The panel notes the low proportion of female students and advises programme management to take steps to raise their numbers.
+The panel notes the relatively low proportion of female students and advises programme management to take steps to raise their numbers.